yongler/Peggle-clone/README.md

         - When button is tapped and a peg is tapped, peg should be removed
     - Pegs
         - When long pressed, peg should be removed
-        - When dragged, peg should move to new location
+        - When dragged, peg should move to new location unless it collides with other pegs or it is not within game area, if so it should be removed

 - Test storage
     - Level name field